 Each year SMEMPS makes distributions to members of available cash for the purpose of reimbursing members for their costs of providing services under the agreement.
 Such reimbursements are determined by the SMEMPS Board.
 The District's share of annual reimbursements is 19%.
-During fiscal 2020, the District received \$285,000 from SMEMPS as its share of the fiscal 2019 reimbursements.
-The District's share of the fiscal year 2019-2020 SMEMPS distribution of \$235,949 was scheduled to be received after year-end.
-For the fiscal year ended June 30, 2020, the District recognized \$36,795 in revenue for maintenance of the SMEMPS accounting records and for serving as the venture's fiscal agent.
+During fiscal 2021, the District received \$235,949 from SMEMPS as its share of the fiscal 2020 reimbursements.
+The District's share of the fiscal year 2020-2021 SMEMPS distribution is not yet determinable.
+For the fiscal year ended June 30, 2021, the District recognized \$29,814 in revenue for maintenance of the SMEMPS accounting records and for serving as the venture's fiscal agent.

 The financial statements of SMEMPS are available at their interim office, which is located at 1679 Tiburon Boulevard, Tiburon, California 94920.
-Condensed financial information for SMEMPS is presented below for the year ended June 30, 2020:
+Condensed financial information for SMEMPS is presented below for the year ended June 30, 2020 (the latest available information):